guilatrova/latrovacommits-articles/README.md

 ### 🤖 CircleCI flow

-- Identify the new post with `git diff`
+- Identify the new post with `git diff`.
-- Considering every commit/branch should contain only 1 new post, the result will always be one post changed
+- Considering every commit/branch should contain only 1 new post, the result will always be one post changed.
-- ~~Assess quality (possibly using grammarly API)~~
+- ~~Assess quality (possibly using grammarly API)~~.
-- CircleCI will manage different tokens for different apps
+- CircleCI will manage different tokens for different apps.
-- Wait user approval to publish
+- Wait user approval to publish.
-- Once approved, article is published
+- Once approved, article is published.

 ## References